Aussie AI

 Memory optimization involves using less memory during model inference.
 This means that inference requires less resources, and can also reduce CPU usage by leading to less data being swapped in and out of memory.
 Memory optimization can refer to either CPU memory or GPU memory.

-Some research reports that model inference is memory-bound rather than CPU-bound.
+Various research reports show that model inference is memory-bound rather than CPU-bound.
 In such cases, memory management is key to improving latency and throughput.
 On the other hand, researchers have also examined increasing memory usage to save time by caching and computation reuse.

 Model Compression Techniques